We Give You an Overview of Turkey’s Street Food

 Since the 1500s simit is thought to be baked in Istanbul, although the term comes from derived from the Arabic word samīd, which means white bread or fine flour.
 The dough itself is identical to that of a bagel, except that the tested dough is formed and immersed with water in fruit molasses until it is covered with a coating of sampled sesame seeds.

 Suggested Read:- 4 Best Lakes In Dubai

 Lahmacun is a most complex meal of thin, thin, dough, which is often known as “Turkish pizza,” with a hair-oon-red pepper mixture, which slides for a few minutes in the oven and served piping hot.
 Hard roasting.
 It is common to add a few pickles and a squirt of lemon juice and then place them in a wrap to sample with a cold ayran.

 Suggested Read:- Mind-Blowing Facts about the Burj Khalifa

 In Turkish cuisine, Balık ekmek is a popular street food component.
 It is a sandwich of a filet of fried or grilled fish (typically mackerel, or other related oily fish), eaten in a bun of Turkish bread, along with different vegetables.
 Normally, it is delivered directly from the boat on the Eminönü Square.
 The name is a mixture of balık (fish) and ekmek (bread), the Turkish names.

 Ready to try amazing street food on your trip to Turkey?
-Try our Turkey International Packages.
+Try our Turkey Tour Packages.